 Notes: Estimates based on four different valuation methods: price-to-rent ratio, price-to-income ratio and two model-based methods (for details, see Box 3 in Financial Stability Review, ECB, June 2011).
 For each country, the two solid blue lines represent the distribution of estimates, calculated as the interval between the minimum and maximum observation for the two dates reported in the legend.
-Data for the United Kingdom refer to Q2 2012, and for Germany and the Netherlands to Q4 2012.
+Data for Austria refer to Q3 2012.